sakundi/sakundi-docs/docs/docs/user-section/how-to-create-node.md

 Once you have filled out all the required fields, review the information to ensure accuracy.
 Once satisfied, click on the  "Create" button to create your node in Sakundi.

-Following these 3 steps, you can easily create a new node in Sakundi and begin monitoring the performance and security for your validator nodes.
+Following these 3 steps, you can easily create a new node in Sakundi and begin monitoring the performance and security of your validator nodes.

+<div className="sakundiDashboardSuccessfullyCreated"></div>